Simyon264/SCP008/README.md

 # SCP008

 Adds SCP-008 to the game.
 It's pretty simple and was made in about 2 hours.
+If SCP-049-2 hits someone they get SCP-008.
+You can heal SCP-008 with a medkit (50% Chance) or SCP-500 (100% Chance).
+When you die with SCP-008 you turn into SCP-049-2 at your original position.

 ## Config